LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 At the same time it should not match any in the original dataset because we want to create new images.
 This makes it tricky to evaluate.

-I have come up with two techniques.
-The first compares the samples to the mean test images.
+Here I propose two techniques.
+The first is the mean squared error compared to the mean test images.
 See the [mean images](#mnist-means) above.
 The second is the Frechet LeNet Distance, inspired by the popular Frechet Inception Distance (FID).
 Both require generating a large amount of samples for statistical significance.